- A level requirements: AAB

 This module illustrates how a series of fascinating experiments, some of which physics students will carry out in their laboratory courses, led to the realisation that Newtonian mechanics does not provide an accurate description of physical reality.
 As is described in the module, this failure was first seen in interactions at the atomic scale and was first seen in experiments involving atoms and electrons.
 The module shows how Newton’s ideas were replaced by Quantum mechanics, which has been critical to explaining phenomena ranging from the photo-electric effect to the fluctuations in the energy of the Cosmic Microwave Background.
 The module also explains how this revolution in physicist’s thinking paved the way for developments such as the laser.

 The "Introduction to computational physics" (Phys105) module is designed to introduce physics students to the use of computational techniques appropriate to the solution of physical problems.
 No previous computing experience is assumed.
-During the course of the module, students are guided through a series of structured exercises which introduce them to the Python programming language and help them acquire a range of skills including: plotting data in a variety of ways; simple Monte Carlo techniques; algorithm development; and basic symbolic manipulations.
+During the course of the module, students are guided through a series of structured exercises which introduce them to the Python programming language and help them acquire a range of skills including: algorithm development; Manipulating and plotting data in a variety of ways; simple Monte Carlo techniques.
 The exercises are based around the content of the first year physics modules, both encouraging students to recognise the relevance of computing to their physics studies and enabling them to develop a deeper understanding of aspects of their first year course.

 This module teaches the laboratory side of physics to complement the taught material from lectures and to introduce key concepts of experimental physics.

 This module introduces some of the mathematical techniques used in physics.
-For example, matrices, differential equations, vector calculus and series are discussed.
+For example, differential equations, PDE’s, integral vector calculus and series are discussed.
 The ideas are first presented in lectures and then the put into practice in problems classes, with support from demonstrators and the module lecturer.
-When you have finished this module, you should: Be able to manipulate matrices and use matrix methods to solve simultaneous linear equations.
-Be familiar with methods for solving first and second order differential equations in one variable.
-Have a basic knowledge of vector algebra.
-Have a basic understanding of series, in particular of Fourier series and transforms.
+When you have finished this module, you should: Be familiar with methods for solving first and second order differential equations in one variable.
+Be familiar with methods for solving partial differential equations and applications.
+Have a basic knowledge of integral vector calculus.
+Have a basic understanding of Fourier series and transforms.

 Medical Physics is a diverse field that applies many areas of physics to diagnose and treat people.
 The course devolves into the physics of the human body including the loading of the skeletal system, visual and audio defects and corrective techniques and how the heart generates an electrical signal that can be measured using an electrocardiogram (ECG).
 Different types of diagnostic imaging techniques using both ionising and non-ionising radiation is investigated along with therapeutic delivery and the effect radiation has on biological systems.